-Each party has rules of the road that must be obeyed in order to minimize the chance of a vehicle-pedestrian accident occurring; however, the ultimate responsibility lands on the driver of a vehicle to exercise due care in order to avoid such a collision if and when at all possible.
-Rules of the road for pedestrians:
+Each party has rules of the road that must be obeyed to minimize the chance of a vehicle-pedestrian accident occurring; however, the ultimate responsibility lands on the driver of a vehicle to exercise due care to avoid such a collision if and when at all possible.

 Rules of the road for drivers:

-- If another driver is stopped to allow a pedestrian to cross at a crosswalk or at an intersection, any other driver shall not overtake or pass such a stopped vehicle (AL 32-5A-211).
+- If another driver stops to allow a pedestrian to cross at a crosswalk or at an intersection, any other driver shall not overtake or pass such a stopped vehicle (AL §32-5A-211).

-- Drivers shall yield the right of way to any blind pedestrian carrying a white cane or accompanied by a guide dog or any other person who provides notice that they are in the process of training an accompanying guide dog (AL 32-5A-220).
+- Drivers shall yield the right of way to any blind pedestrian carrying a white cane or accompanied by a guide dog (AL §32-5A-220).

 - While pedestrians have a responsibility to obey the law, drivers have the ultimate responsibility to avoid a collision with a pedestrian if at all possible, even when the pedestrian is in the wrong.

-In an accident case, there is rarely a clear-cut answer as to who is at fault between a vehicle and a pedestrian – which makes it all the more important to have a skilled accident attorney to argue your case.
-We’re experienced litigators who know how to fight for your rights when you’ve been injured in an accident.
+There is rarely a clear-cut answer in an accident case as to who is at fault between a vehicle and a pedestrian, which makes it all the more important to have a skilled accident attorney to argue your case.

 to find a Morris Bart office near you.